 Please consider carefully a fund’s investment objectives, risks, charges and expenses.
 For this and other important information, obtain a fund prospectus by visiting www.usfunds.com.
 Read it carefully before investing.
 Foreside Fund Services, LLC, Distributor.
 U.S. Global Investors is the investment adviser.

-GOAU is distributed by Quasar Distributors, LLC.
-U.S. Global Investors is the investment adviser to GOAU.
+JETS and GOAU are distributed by Quasar Distributors, LLC.
+U.S. Global Investors is the investment adviser to JETS and GOAU.

 M2 Money Supply is a broad measure of money supply that includes M1 in addition to all time-related deposits, savings deposits, and non-institutional money-market funds.
 Free cash flow (FCF) represents the cash a company generates after accounting for cash outflows to support operations and maintain its capital assets.
 Unlike earnings or net income, free cash flow is a measure of profitability that excludes the non-cash expenses of the income statement and includes spending on equipment and assets as well as changes in working capital from the balance sheet.

 Cryptocurrency markets and related stocks have been, and are expected to continue to be, volatile.
 Cryptocurrency mining is considered an early stage high-risk industry, and the nature of mining is expected to evolve.
 Frank Holmes serves on the board as non-executive chairman of HIVE and held shares and options at March 31, 2020.
 Effective August 31, 2018, Mr. Holmes was named Interim Executive Chairman of HIVE while a search for a new CEO is undertaken.